HackYourFuture/JavaScript1/fundamentals/README.md

 4 + 5
 ```

 This equals `9`, but what is JavaScript to do with it?
 It doesn't provide a command.
-You'd need to do something with it, e.g. `var x = 4 + 5;` or `callFunction(4 + 5)`.
+You'd need to do something with it, e.g. `let x = 4 + 5;` or `callFunction(4 + 5)`.
 We call these parts of statements "expressions".
 Expressions are not terminated by semicolons.
 Expressions always "evaluate into a value".
 In our example, the expression `4 + 5` "evaluates into `9`".
 If expressions cannot be evaluated into a value, they are invalid.
 For instance, `4 +` is not a valid expression, it is incomplete, because we need something else after the plus sign.

 So, statements can *contain* expressions.
 Can expressions contain statements?
 No, they cannot.
 However, they can themselves contain expressions.
 Think about `4 + 5`: it contains the expressions `4` and `5`, as these both evaluate into a value: the expression `4` evaluates into the number `4`, it is a very simple expression.
 Similarly, `true`, `null`, `undefined` are all expressions.